Nithursika/Docs/docs/index.md

 ## TestDocs

-This is a test docs
+This is a test docs for example doc

 ## Getting started